AntoniaSophia/CarND-Traffic-Sign-Classifier-Project/solution/P2_writeup_Antonia.md

 The code for this step is contained in the cell number 6 of the IPython notebook.
 I used the followinf 3 steps:
-* converting to gray (in order to remove information which might not be required)
+* converting to gray (in order to remove information which might not be required and makes the network smaller in terms of necessary weights).
+I have seen some images with very bad contrast (very dark) and feslt I have to raise the contrast which is possible at the easiest in case of grayscale....
-* histogram localization (in order to raise the contrast)
+* histogram localization (in order to finally raise the contrast)
 * scaling to be in (-1,1) (in order to balance the images not to contain high numbers which might affect the maths negatively)

 Here is an example of a traffic sign image before and after grayscaling.